SoftwareDistrict/PotentialSound/README.md

 # INTRODUCTION

-PotentialSound allows musical artists to discover other artist in their respected industry.
+PotentialSound is a hub for musicians to discover other artists in their respected industry.
-Users will have the ability to make posts, messages, and video chats through the use of this application.
+Users will have the ability to make posts and connect through direct messaging and video chatting.
 The end goal is to bring together these artists and through their future collaboration bring out their PotentialSound.

 # Tech